 The property is based on the verdejo grape, but they also own some viura (macabeo) and tinta fina (tempranillo).
 I appreciate their focus on small quantities of single plot wines, and tasting through their lines Pagos de Villavendimia (single plots) and Viña Clavidor (mostly estate blends) is a rewarding exercise.
 You have by now understood that you should consider this producer when searching for the authentic Rueda.

-This week’s wind: The vineyards lie to the north of the municipality.
+This week’s wine: The vineyards lie to the north of the municipality.
 In most of the plots they use the traditional bush vine system.
 All grapes are hand-picked, fermented in steel, only with indegenous yeast.
 Grapes from bush vines are harvested earlier, and for this wine some trellis style grapes are picked later.
 After alcoholic fermentation the final blend is left to age some months on the lees.
 In fact the wine is bottled every month, so the impact of the lees is stronger every time, as they are never removed.
 While the first bottlings are always fruitdriven, both complexity and ageing ability are increasing at the next bottlings.
 Only slightly fined and filtered.

 Clavidor Verdejo 2018 (Bod.
 Vidal Soblechero)